natalieagus/50002/docs/Labs/lab4.md

 The `RD1` port output producing `reg_data_1[31:0]` is also wired directly as the third (for `JMP`) input of the `PCSEL` multiplexer.
 Remember we <span style="color:red; font-weight: bold;">already</span>  **force** the low-order two bits to zero and to add supervisor bit logic to bit 31 in the `PCSEL` Unit, so we do not have to do it here anymore.

 ### Task 8: Z Logic
 Z logic can be added to the output of the RA1/RD1 port of the register file memory above.
 The value of Z must be `1` if and only if `reg_data_1[31:0]` is `0x00000000`.
 Z must be `0` otherwise.
 This is exactly a `NOR` logic.
-You can create a reduction `NOR` logic gate very easily in Lucid (well, [actually Verilog](https://class.ece.uw.edu/cadta/verilog/reduction.html)), but of course you're welcome to follow the schematic above.
+You can create a reduction `NOR` logic gate very easily in Lucid and [Verilog](https://class.ece.uw.edu/cadta/verilog/reduction.html)), but you're welcome to follow the schematic above.

 {: .highlight}
 Implement the `commpute Z` section inside `regfile_unit.luc`.
 You can use reduction NOR for this.